Washington State Growth Management Act

 The GMA was adopted because the Washington State Legislature found that uncoordinated and unplanned growth posed a threat to the environment, sustainable economic development and the quality of life in Washington.

 Rather than centralize planning and decision-making at the state level, the GMA focuses on local control.
 The GMA establishes state goals, sets deadlines for compliance, offers direction on how to prepare local comprehensive plans and regulations and sets forth requirements for early and continuous public participation.
 Within the framework provided by the mandates of the Act, local governments have many choices regarding the specific content of comprehensive plans and implementing development regulations.

+GMA planning requirements apply on a county-by-county basis.
+While all counties must adopt development regulations that designate and protect critical areas and designate natural resource lands, only some are subject to the rest of the planning requirements.
+Some counties, based on population and growth trends, had or have a choice whether to plan under the GMA process or the pre-GMA process; others do not.

+A central feature of GMA planning is that counties designate urban growth areas (UGA) and must plan for all urban growth to happen in those areas alone.
+Cities are not allowed to annex and generally not even to extend urban services to places not within the urban growth area.
+The state forecasts population growth for each county and the county is required to designate where development to support the future population will happen.